IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 Scripts for calculating and analyzing different topological elements of Hi-C graphs are included here.

-For randomization that produces topologically similar graphs, see [randomization](./randomization/fastRandomizer)
+For randomization that produces topologically similar graphs, see [randomization](./randomization/fastRandomizer).
+The generated datasets using the randomization are stored on [Zenodo](https://doi.org/10.5281/zenodo.18001369).

 ## Usage
 Clone this repository to your local computer to use it.